 Here is the example PHP page with simple HTML

 echo "PHP Programming is fun!";

 Before running this page in your browser, you need to save this file with .php extension(sample.php).
-As you observe in our code above, we included their a PHP command“echo” which we are going to discuss this in the later part of our tutorial.
-And just Java or C program, we need to add semicolon at the end of our statement to signifies the end of the PHP statement.
+As you observe in our code above, we included they’re a PHP command“echo” which we are going to discuss this in the later part of our tutorial.
+And just Java or C program, we need to add a semicolon at the end of our statement to signifies the end of the PHP statement.